 If you’re new to the world of freestyle, you might be forgiven for thinking you’d misheard the commentator at the event.
 “Lunar Orbits and Tricky Woos did she say?”

-So we asked GB Freestyler James Ibbotson to break down some of the featured canoe freestyle moves you can keep an eye out for in the 2021 ICF Canoe Freestyle World Championships.
+So we asked GB Freestyler James Ibbotson to break down some of the featured canoe freestyle moves you can look out for at the 2022 ICF Canoe Freestyle World Championships.

 Canoe freestyle moves to look out for

 The McNasty is a move that involves half a spin straight into a front flip (or loop), and is one of the staple moves that most freestyle paddlers can perform.